 7.4 If the payment is an international payment, you may provide us with the details of your preferred intermediary or routing bank.
 If you do not provide us with those details:

-(b) we will not be liable for any losses that you incur from us using our own intermediary or routing bank.
 We call the request to execute a payment a “payment order” in these terms.